-Prof. Chen received his PhD in Chemistry from the University of Guelph in 1998.
+Dr. Chen received his PhD in Chemistry from the University of Guelph in 1998.
 He worked at Huron Tech Canada Inc. as a research scientist and FINNCHEM Canada Inc. as an electrochemical specialist before beginning his career as a professor at Lakehead University in 2002.
 He has been a Canada Research Chair since 2006 and joined the Department of Chemistry at the University of Guelph in 2017.
 He is also the director of the Electrochemical Technology Centre (ETC) at the University of Guelph.

-Prof. Chen’s research interests span the areas of Electrochemistry, Photoelectrochemistry, Green Chemistry, Biorefining, Materials Science and Nanoscience.
+Dr. Chen’s research interests span the areas of Electrochemistry, Photoelectrochemistry, Green Chemistry, Biorefining, Materials Science and Nanoscience.
 Electrochemical technologies are extensively used in metal production, fuel cell development, energy storage, corrosion protection, water purification, wastewater treatment, and environmental analysis.
 Dr. Chen’s research program not only addresses fundamental issues relating to the structures and reactivity of electrochemical interfaces but is also dedicated to the development of nanomaterials-based electrochemical technologies for advanced energy, environmental, food, and medical applications.
 His research focuses on the following major themes:

 - Developing advanced electrochemical technologies based on functional nanoscale materials that will help treat wastewater, conserve and store energy, and support the sustainable development of natural resources.

 - Generating nanomaterials-based electrochemical sensors and biosensors to improve the detection of contaminants.

 - Producing robust, highly active catalysts for hydrogen production and designing functionalized nanomaterials to purify and store them.